 - Relatively new on the market.

-- Some important and nice-to-have features will come soon: public API, ability to upload files, custom webhook data format, incoming emails filter.
+- Some important and nice-to-have features will come soon such as custom webhook data format, incoming emails filter and data post-processing.

 To put it in a nutshell, both Mailparser and Parsio are great when doing their data extraction job.
 One of the key differences is how you tell the platform which data you need to extract (creating a set of rules VS point-and-click interface) and the complexity of maintenance of these rules and parsing templates.